videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 #### 2. Adaptive Streaming with increased engagement

-When you want to communicate with your audience by enabling polls, conversations, and the ability for viewers to join and leave the livestream based on the host's decision, adaptive streaming with enhanced engagement will be the best fit for you.
+When aiming to interact with your audience through features like polls, discussions, and the ability for viewers to join and leave the livestream based on the host's decisions, adaptive streaming with enhanced engagement is the most suitable option.

-In this scenario, both the host and the viewer will have to join a VideoSDK meeting with different roles.
-To learn more about the roles [follow these guide.](../handling-participants/manage-roles)
+In this setup, both the host and viewers must join a VideoSDK meeting with distinct roles.
+To gain more insights into managing roles within VideoSDK meetings, you can [follow this guide.](../handling-participants/manage-roles)

 **_This video is for education purpose_**